mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 We have the following files:

 - `MLproject`
-- `conda.yaml`: in theory given, in practice I needed to add some dependencies (see issues section below).
+- `conda.yaml`: in theory given, in practice I needed to add some dependencies (see issues exercise 7).
 - `test_data.py`: file to be completed; a testing function needs to be written: a call to the Kolgomorov-Smirnov test with 2 samples.

 Run: